siramsay/100-days-of-code-R3/README.md

 - Make this work on the other axis.
 - Need to think about how to control the rotation, currently when you move off the contoller nothing works and the mouseup event listen stop work.
-  - Unrelated but from a search and worth noteing is that using innerHTML can destroy event listners/handlers. follow this thread https://stackoverflow.com/questions/46001588/mouseup-event-not-triggering-when-no-drag-is-happening
+  - Unrelated but from a search and worth noting is that using innerHTML can destroy event listners/handlers. follow this thread https://stackoverflow.com/questions/46001588/mouseup-event-not-triggering-when-no-drag-is-happening

 **Link to work:**